-One of the leading players in the very large private mega yacht building category, Nobiskrug Yachts is renowned for creating unique superyacht masterpieces with traditional fine German craftsmanship.
-Located on the Eider River in Rendsburg, Germany, Nobiskrug Shipbuilding Company specializes in building larger luxury yachts.
-Now a subsidiary of Privinvest, Nobiskrug accentuates on design as well as construction of one-off motor yacht projects ranging from 60m-200m in length.
-The name “Nobiskrug” is inspired by the ancient land-register designation for the site on which the shipyard is located.
-In mythology, Nobiskrug means the last stop in this world on the way to the next.
-The Shipyard is famous for its 73 m luxury motor yacht Siren, amongst others.
-Nobiskrug came into the limelight when it launched the newly finished hull of its 74 meter motor yacht Mogambo.
-However, the luxury yacht builder is also well known for its entirely custom 92 m superyacht Tatoosh.
+One of the leading players in the large private mega yacht building category, Nobiskrug is renowned for creating unique superyacht masterpieces with traditional fine German craftsmanship.
+Located on the Eider River in Rendsburg, Germany, Nobiskrug specializes in building luxury superyachts.
+As a subsidiary of Privinvest, Nobiskrug accentuates on design as well as construction of one-off motor yacht projects ranging from 60m-400m in length.
+The Shipyard is famous for its 92m superyacht Tatoosh, the 73 m luxury motor yacht Siren or the 74- meter motor yacht Mogambo, amongst others.
+Nobiskrug came into the limelight when the new build 787, project “White Pearl” was first seen on her sea trials in summer 2015.

-The Nobiskrug Shipyard was founded in the year 1905 by Otto Stork.
-Three years later on November 12, 1908, the company converted into limited liability.
-During this year, a canal expansion project resulted in a steady stream of waterway-construction vessels directed to the yard for repair-works.
-Until the World War I began, this shipyard had built around 70 vessels, specifically pontoons, barges and lighters.
-The war proved a boon for the yard as it built many auxiliary ships for the Kaiserliche Marine.
+Nobiskrug shipyard was founded in the year 1905 by Otto Stork.
+Until the World War I began, the shipyard had built around 70 vessels, specifically pontoons, barges and lighters.
+The war proved a boom for the yard as it built many auxiliary ships for the Kaiserliche Marine.
 Later the company started building minesweepers and launched its first two cargo steamboats in 1917 for German owners.
-But Germany’s defeat in the war troubled the country’s export shipbuilding industry.
-However, this didn’t deter the company who switched its production to deep-sea fishing steamers and later to cargo steamers.

 The research vessel, Polarstern, and the diving support vessels Seabex One and Seaway Condor were constructed in the early 1980s.
-However, the condition of the yard started deteriorating in the mid 1980s which led the company to the verge of financial collapse in the year 1986.
-To overcome this situation, the yard expanded the ocean cruise liner MS Berlin operated by Peter Deilmann Cruises.
-This ship is identified by German TV viewers as cruise line in the German version of the Love Boat.
-Accomplishing this project signaled a good future for the yard.
-In the year 1987, Nobiskrug was acquired by Howaldtswerke-Deutsche Werft turning it into a compact shipyard.
+In the year 1987, Nobiskrug was acquired by Howaldtswerke-Deutsche Werft (HDW) turning it into a compact shipyard.
 The maritime division was made to specialize exclusively in repairs and conversions.
-Even the staff was reduced drastically to mere 400 from a mighty 1200 at the start of 1980s.
-The year 1997 saw the shipyard supplying the forward half of the passenger ship MS Deutschland and starting the work on the mega-yacht Tatoosh, and completed it in the summer of 2000.
-Tatoosh is a 92 meter private yacht having 5 decks, luxury suites, swimming pool, and place to accommodate two helicopters on board.
+The year 1997 saw the shipyard supplying the forward half of the passenger ship MS Deutschland and starting the work on the megayacht Tatoosh, which was completed it in the summer of 2000.